HsiangHung/Machine_Learning_Note/Feature_Engineering/README.md

 ### C. Remove highly-correlated features

    Correlation is a way to understand the relationship between multiple variables and attributes in your dataset.[[Will Badr]][Why Feature Correlation Matters..
 A Lot!]

    The features A and B have high correlation coefficient meaning that the features are redundant which may lead to overfitting or mutlicollinearity.
+Though boosted trees algorithms are immune to multicollinearity by nature, the multicollinearity issue can mislead interpretation on feature importance when using linear model.

-We can simply choose `threshold value > 0.8` as threshold value but in reality it should depend on dataset.
+   We can simply set `threshold value > 0.8` as threshold value but in reality it should depend on dataset.